IsmaelSouf/BabyFoot-RIA/README.md

 - Download the project
 - Create database in your pgAdmin.
 - Restore database sql using the file provided in the data folder (pgsql.sql).
-"Right-click on the database, Restore... "pgsql.sql" file in data folder"
+(Right-click on the database, find file name in the data folder, allow sql format and Restore... "pgsql.sql" )
 - In the folder model, open db.js and configure your user, database, password and 5432 port by default.

 ```